Hoover washing machines rated

 Like most washing machine manufacturers, Hoover focuses on producing freestanding models.
 However, it's possible to find some built-in models if you're looking for a washing machine that you can hide behind a cupboard door.

 There's a wide range of drum capacities to choose from, with the most cavernous Hoover washing machines able to wash a massive 12kg of cottons at once.
-That's almost two average-sized loads being washed in one go, and that kind of capability could be very handy for a busy family.
+That's almost two average-sized loads washed in one go, and that kind of capability could be very handy for a busy family.

-Interestingly for a mid-priced brand, on some Hoover washing machines you'll find smart technology, which allows you to set the machine from your smart phone.
-And Hoover makes the most affordable smart washing machines we've so far seen.
+Some Hoover washing machines even use smart technology, which allows you to control the machine from your smartphone.
+This is unusual for a mid-priced brand.
+In fact, Hoover makes the most affordable smart washing machines we've seen.

-You can find Hoover washing machines in white, black and silver.
+Hoover washing machines come in white, black and silver.